woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 - Documentation

 image: ./header.jpg
-colour: '#713d61'
+colour: '#a14d76'
 ---

 ## What is self-documenting code
 In order to write code, you have to understand the surrounding code.
 And in order to understand it, you need to read it.
 Often repeatedly and frequently.
 So it's in everyone's best interest that this code is clear, concise and properly documented.

-**Self-documenting code** is a goal that a lot of developers (including myself) set for themselves one time or another.
-For most, it means you should write clean, well-structured code that makes it immediately obvious what's going on, so you don't need to write comments explaining it.
+**Self-documenting code** is a goal that a lot of developers (including myself) set for themselves at least once.
+For most people it means you should write clean, well-structured code that makes it immediately obvious what's going on, so you don't need to write comments explaining it.

 ### Well actually...
 You can write the best, cleanest, most well-structured code anyone has ever seen, but here's the truth: **You'll still need to write comments and document your code**.
 You won't have to write *as many* comments, but you can't stop writing comments altogether.